puffin/dotfiles/README.md

 `install.sh` will start by initializing the submodules used by this repo.
 Then, it will install all symbolic links into your home directory.
 Every file with a `.symlink` extension will be symlinked to the home directory with a `.` in front of it.
 As an example, `vimrc.symlink` will be symlinked in the home directory as `~/.vimrc`.
 Then, this script will create a `~/.vim-tmp` directory in your home directory, as this is where vim is configured to place its temporary files.
 Additionally, all files in the `config` directory will be symlinked to the `~/.config/` directory for applications that follow the [XDG base directory specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html), such as neovim.

 Next, the install script will perform a check to see if it is running on an OSX machine.
-If so, it will install Homebrew if it is not currently installed and will install the homebrew packages listed in [`brew.sh`](install/brew.sh).
+If so, it will install Homebrew if it is not currently installed and will install the homebrew packages listed in [`Brewfile`](Brewfile).
 Then, it will run [`osx.sh`](install/osx.sh) and change some OSX configurations.

 ## Terminal Capabilities